NBR: Neutralization Based Reclamation: Model

 \section{Model}

 We consider an $n$ thread asynchronous shared memory system.
 Threads can perform atomic read, write, compare-and-swap (CAS) and fetch-and-add (FAA).
 A data structure consists of a set of records which are accessible from a \textit{root} (e.g., the head of a list).
 A \emph{record} can be viewed as a set of fields.
-Each record can be in one of the five states throughout its lifecycle: (1) \emph{allocated}: record allocated from heap but not accessible through the root, (2) \emph{reachable}: all threads can reach the record by following references from the root, (3) \emph{unlinked}: is not reachable from root but threads may still have references to it, (4) \emph{safe}: a record is unlinked and no thread has a reference to it and (5) \emph{reclaimed}: a record is returned to OS for reuse.
-In states 3 and 4, a record is \textit{garbage}, but may be accessed by other concurrent threads.
+Each record can be in one of five states throughout its lifecycle: (1) \emph{allocated}: record allocated from heap but not accessible through the root, (2) \emph{reachable}: the record can be reached by following references from the root, (3) \emph{unlinked}: is not reachable from (any) root but threads may still have references to it in thread private memory, (4) \emph{safe}: a record is unlinked and no thread has a reference to it, and (5) \emph{reclaimed} (or freed): a record is returned to the OS.
+In states 3 and 4, a record is \textit{garbage}.